urielsh/Bellman-Ford/README.md

 # Bellman-Ford

-ellman-Ford algorithm is used to find the shortest paths from a single source vertex to all other vertices in a weighted graph.
+Bellman-Ford algorithm is used to find the shortest paths from a single source vertex to all other vertices in a weighted graph.
 It can handle negative edge weights and detect negative cycles.

 Here is an example of the input file:
 3                        // number of router nodes